Corporate Governance

 (2) Verification details for cross-shareholding

-Based on the above policy, SUBARU has steadily reduced the number of listed stocks held as cross-shareholding.
-As a result, 60 issues held at the end of March 2015 decreased to 2 issues at the end of March 2021.
-During the fiscal year under review, the number of issues the Company holds as cross-shareholding increased by one to three issues, as a company that was unlisted listed its shares on the Growth Market of Tokyo Stock Exchange on March 27, 2025.
-At this point, the Company judges that retaining cross-shareholdings in the three issues for the reason described in below, and it will continue to hold discussions with these companies at least once a year and the Board of Directors will evaluate and examine the cross-shareholdings every year and judge whether or not to retain them.
+Based on the above policy, the Company has steadily reduced the number of listed stocks held as cross-shareholding.
+As a result, 60 issues held at the end of March 2015 decreased to 3 issues at the end of March 2026.
+At this point, the Company judges that retaining cross-shareholdings in the three issues is indispensable at this time for the reasons described below, and it will continue to hold discussions with these companies at least once a year and the Board of Directors will evaluate and examine the cross-shareholdings every year and judge whether or not to retain them.